lessthanoptimal/gversion-plugin/change.md

 ## Version 1.2.3 and 1.2.4

 - Properly closing stream.
-No more error messages
+No more error messages.
 - Added time out on running a process
 - NOTE: You might need to kill the Gradle daemon to make it go away.
   It seems to be caching the old plugin and using that instead of the new one